 A growing number of financial institutions recognise the imperative to exit the coal sector.
 This is reflected in the emergence of increasingly sophisticated coal policies and positions taken by French and international financial institutions in favour of closing existing infrastructure.

 On July 2, 2019, French financial institutions, working through their professional federations, committed to adopting “a timetable for the overall exit from financing coal activities” by mid-2020 and to report on the policy in their extra-financial reporting from FY2020 onwards.

-Finally, they must immediately call on remaining companies in their portfolio to adopt a plan for closing all coal assets by January 1, 2021, allowing an exit by 2030 or 2040, depending on the geographical area.
-It is imperative to request the closure and not the sale of assets in operation and to require the adoption of such a plan before a set date.
-Failure to act should lead to sanctions, such as the suspension of all new investment after January 1, 2021, and set a new time-limited engagement process into action.
-Failure to adopt such a closure plan before January 1, 2022, for all coal assets must result in the company’ definitive exclusion.
+Finally, they must immediately call on remaining companies in their portfolio to adopt a plan for closing all coal assets by January 1, 2022, allowing an exit by 2030 or 2040, depending on the geographical area.
+It is imperative to request the closure and not the sale of assets in operation as well as the other elements described in this report and to require the adoption of such a plan before a set date.
+Failure to act should lead to sanctions, such as the suspension of all new investment after January 1, 2022, and set a new time-limited engagement process into action.
+Failure to adopt such a closure plan before January 1, 2023, for all coal assets must result in the company’ definitive exclusion.